 Being inspired by: Little Roy Lewis, New Tradition, and The Franz Family, have all played a key role in Nathan's style becoming his very own.

-Nathan works throughout the week as an electrician.
+Nathan works throughout the week as a General Contractor/HVAC Technician.
 Nathan's spare time is spent dabbling in all things electronic, and audio\visual equipment.

 Twenty years ago, Nathan began putting his hobby to good use by opening his own recording studio and starting: Brite Production Studios, (an independent Record Label)

 Rachel comes to us all the way from Connecticut.
 Since moving to Illinois to earn her Bachelors in Agricultural Education at Illinois State University, she has enjoyed assisting the band behind the scenes as well as taking on the new role of mandolin player and vocalist.